wojciechmarek/todo-list/README.md

 - 🧪 **Testing:** jest, react-testing-library
 - 💎 **Others:** desktop-first approach, atomic design, progressive web app, docker and dev container

-## Storybook

-To see all components in isolation:

-1. Run `yarn storybook` in the root directory.
-2. Open `http://localhost:6006` in your browser.

 ## How to run

 1. Install [Node.js](https://nodejs.org/en/download/).